ShirAmit96/Ap1/README.md

 3. Make sure that the files names are identical to the names mentioned above.
 4. Make sure that the number of columns in the csv files is consistent.
 5. Make sure that k is a positive natural number and that it is not bigger than the data size.
+6. Make sure the port is a number between 1024-65535.
+7. Make sure that the inserted ip is valid.

-Any deviation from the above instructions will result in termination of the program.
+Any deviation from the above instructions a connection problem between client and server will result in termination of the program.